 Penalties Are Stiff for Proven Offenses

-If your company is found guilty of committing an EEOC offense it can be required to provide:
+If your company is found guilty of committing an EEOC offense, it can be required to provide the following:

 - Back pay